Chalarangelo/30-seconds-of-interviews/README.md

 This repository contains short answers to most common questions asked in a full-stack interview.
 Each explanation is written with the motto _you can understand it in 30 seconds_.

-Have an excellent idea or you know some cool questions that aren't on the list?
-Read the [contribution guidelines](CONTRIBUTING.md).
+Do you have an excellent idea or know some cool questions that aren't on the list?
+Read the contribution guidelines and submit a pull request.

 ## Table of Contents